CM-LX/CM-LX/README.md

 I also created several private web apps to solve specific problems for friends and family, including a Notes system, a mini-Facebook (there was no Facebook then) for a university professor to have his doctoral students share ideas and documents.
 This professor retired around 2012, the app was deleted.

-Finally, I created some private web apps to use as cellphone magic tricks.
+I created some private web apps to use as cellphone magic tricks.
 Of course, this cannot be shared.

-I am familiar (done things) with Angular, ReactJS, SASS, Python, Ruby on Rails, Laravel, NodeJS, what else?
+I am familiar with Angular, ReactJS, SASS, Python, Ruby on Rails, Laravel, NodeJS, what else?

-I have zero experience in coding in a team.
-I also have a null CV on coding for some company.
+I am working since April 2023 on Javra.com, using Pimcore and Symphony.

 I have spent the previous 40 years of my life working as a journalist.

 In 1998, I launched, as editor, the first (monthly) science magazine in Portugal, "Super Interessante", which I had to abandon in March 2022 due to insurpassable differences with the publishing house.

-I’m currently learning how to use GitHub, as it seems to be a standard CV asset.

-I’m looking to collaborate on anything that helps me progress and builds my coding reputation.

 I read, speak and write fluent Portuguese, English, Spanish and French.